What do Amazon, Starbucks and Adobe have in common?

 They have all entered the “membership economy,” recognizing the advantage of forging long-term relationships with customers over simple one-time transactions.

-As an association, you can pat yourself on the back, because you’re well ahead of this curve.
-However, as private sector companies gain consciousness of the value of membership, increased competition is on the horizon for you.
+As an association, you can pat yourself on the back because you’re well ahead of this curve.
+However, as private sector companies gain consciousness of the value of membership, increased competition is on the horizon.

 We’ve already seen it happen with companies like LinkedIn, whose platform effectively undermined the networking value of many professional associations.

 This is why we have chosen “The Membership Economy” by Robbie Baxter as a book club selection.
 It is a push to consider the place of your association within the ever expanding market, and to provide tips on how to grab a bigger share of it.
 To get started, we talked with Robbie about her book.

 Why is your book an important read for association professionals?